hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-livesql.md

-# Hello World!
+# Hello LiveSQL

-This guide runs a Spring Boot project with Maven and H2 in-memory database.
-It shows the basic idea of how HotRod works.
+This guide shows a few examples of LiveSQL in action.
+It runs a Spring Boot project with Maven and H2 in-memory database.

 You'll need: